Achter Kol, New Netherland: Early settlement

-When area was taken by the English it kept its Dutch name and in 1675, the East Jersey Legislature officially established the first four counties of present-day New Jersey, (Bergen, Essex, Middlesex, and Monmouth).
-Philip Cartaret, governor of the proprietary colony granted land to Captain John Berry in the southern part of area where he soon after took up residence and called it New Barbadoes, after the island of Barbadoes, where he had resided.
+When the area was taken by the English it kept its Dutch name and in 1675, the East Jersey Legislature officially established the first four counties of present-day New Jersey, (Bergen, Essex, Middlesex, and Monmouth).
+Philip Cartaret, governor of the proprietary colony granted land to Captain John Berry in the southern part of area where he soon afterward began residence and named it New Barbadoes, after the island of Barbados, where he had resided.